cha87de/clouds-exercises/ex-1/lesson-firststeps.md

 ## Task: Validate your Network

-Before starting your first Instance, a basic virtual network is required, if you want to access and hence use your new instance.
+Before starting your first Instance, a basic virtual network is required, if you want to access and hence use your new instance via OpenStack's virtual network infrastructure.

-In the OpenStack dashboard, click the "Network" item in the menu, then select "Routers".
-You should see one router here.
-Then click "Network" item and then select "Networks".
-You should see one private network with an IP Subnet 192.168.0.0/24 here.
+In the OpenStack dashboard, click the "Network" item in the menu, then select "Networks".
+You should see at least one entry in the networks table.
+The networks listed depend on the OpenStack deployment and may differ.

 Virtual Networks will be studied in more detail in exercise 3.
-If you miss the router or the private network, please contact us via the Moodle forum.
+If you miss the network, please inform your instructor.

 ## Task: Launch your first Instance

 Virtual machines in OpenStack are called "Instances".
 Let's start your first one, by launching an Ubuntu Server.

-In the Details tab:

- - Select "Instances" on the left column and then click the "Launch Instance" button.
+To go "Compute", then "Instances".
+Then click the "Launch Instance" button on the top right.

+In the "Launch Instance" popup, in the "Details" step:

+ - Name your instance e.g. "main_server"
  - Select "nova" as availability zone
- - Name your instance e.g. "main_server"

-In the Source tab:
+Continue to the "Source" step:

  - Select Boot Source: Image
  - Create New Volume: No
- - Select in the list "Ubuntu Server 14.04.2 AMD64 LTS" with the arrow button
+ - Select in the list "Ubuntu Server 16.04" with the arrow button

 In the Flavor tab:

- - Select "small" as flavor (2 cores, 1GB memory, 10GB disk)
+ - Select "small" as flavor

 In the Networks tab:

- - Select your private network
+ - The default network should be automatically selected.
+If not, select it.

 In the Security Groups tab: